AdamT84/Hangman/README.md

 ## Design

-As this game is desgined to run on a terminal based window ASCII art has been added to the intro screen to make it more visually appealing and ensure the text is well spaced to make it easier to read.
+- As this game is desgined to run on a terminal based window ASCII art has been added to the intro screen to make it more visually appealing and ensure the text is well spaced to make it easier to read.
+- I have used the clear function to ensure the terminal is kept clear after each user input.

 ## Existing Features